christopher-dale/contentful-clean-space/README.md

 contentful-clean-space
 ======================
-CLI toop to delete all content entries from a specified environment.
+CLI tool to delete all content entries from a specified environment.
 This fork removes any places where the environment is defaulted to 'master' and makes `env` a required option.

 [Contentful CLI](https://github.com/contentful/contentful-cli) doesn't have a command to delete all entries from a space without deleting the space itself.
 However, this can be very useful, e.g. for user contract testing.